 - Shares don’t move out of a company

-- Helps startups to raise fund from recruiting employees which makes them remain in company as the company is now in the market.
+- It helps startups raise funds by recruiting employees, which makes them remain in the company as the company is now in the market.

-- Some types of stocks don’t come with ownership rights and for a limited time period, hence ownership will not be issued when the issue of such stock options.
+- Some types of stocks don’t come with ownership rights, and for a limited period, ownership will not be issued when the issue of such stock options.

-- The employee can enjoy profits from share as well as gain if the share price has increased in the market.
+- The employee can enjoy profits from shares and gain if the share price has increased in the market.

-- The company will be liable to take back shares which are for a limited period
+- The company will be liable to take back shares for a limited period.

-- If the company doesn’t perform well it be answerable to a large number of shareholders
+- If the company doesn’t perform well, it is answerable to many shareholders.

-- Some type of shares doesn’t bear ownership if the company issues such type it may end up in not selling of those stocks.
+- Some shares don’t bear ownership; if the company issues such a type, it may end up not selling those stocks.

 The above are two different forms of compensation given to employees within an organization in exchange for the services that they provide to the business.
 Let us understand the differences between them.

 - The equity compensation planning is given in the form of equity shares and the latter is given in the form of salary and bonus.